Spatial disaggregation of time series: Simulation

-What was stated above regarding $R^2$ is reaffirmed in Figure \ref{fig:ntrhoRMSE}.
-It shows that the behavior of this metric is very similar regardless of the number of spatial units.
-Furthermore, only in the case of a low coefficient does the model yield mediocre results, because the information provided by the covariates is too limited to reconstruct the series.
+What was stated above regarding $R^2$ is reaffirmed in Figure \ref{fig:ntR2}.
+In Table \ref{tab:metrics}, it is shown that the behavior of this metric is very similar regardless of the value of $n$.
+Furthermore, only in the case of a low coefficient $\frac{\beta_1}{\sigma^2}$ does the model yield mediocre results, because the information provided by the covariates is too limited to reconstruct the series.

 It should be noted that all the metrics shown above were calculated using the average of all $\rho$ values.
 This demonstrates the consistency of the method regardless of the value of the spatial correlation.
-However, we will now discuss the behavior of the RRMSE with respect to the spatial component of the model.
+However, we will now discuss the behavior of the RRMSE with respect to $\rho$, the spatial component of the model.

-Figure \ref{fig:ntrhoRMSE} shows the RRMSE values on a logarithmic scale.
+Figure \ref{fig:ntrhoRMSE} shows the mean RRMSE values on a logarithmic scale.
 They are subdivided by the number of spatial units.
 Here it is shown for 9, 16, and 25.
 It is observed that the behavior according to the quotient $\beta/\sigma^2$ is similar to what we had already observed in the previous figures; that is, the higher the quotient, the better the breakdown of the time series.
-But this behavior only occurs for $\rho$ values of -0.5, 0.25, 0, 0.25.
-When $\rho$ is -0.75, very anomalous behavior occurs when n is 9.
+But this behavior only occurs for $\rho$ values of -0.5, 0.25, 0, and 0.25.
+When $\rho$ is $\pm 0.75$, very anomalous behavior occurs when $n$ is 9.
 And when $\rho$ is 0.5, anomalous behavior occurs with very large $T$ values.
 As for the value of $\rho=0.75$, when the $T$ is greater than 36, the model is completely damaged at high ratios.
+This is justified by the results obtained in Theorem \ref{the2}.